 - Find whether any of the fields in your forms intimidate users so they refrain from completing the activity.
 Remove such fields or re-assure them.

-- Encourage users to share reviews and feedback and post such user-generated content on your website to leverage social proof for conversion.
+- Encourage users to share reviews and feedback.
+Post such user-generated content on your website to leverage social proof and increase conversions on website.

 Source: Funnel Overload